corda/corda-docs/content/en/docs/cenm/1.5/enm-components.md

 See [Certificate Hierarchy Guide](pki-guide.md) for a detailed guide to PKI.

+{{< note >}}
+The Node Certificate Rotation Tool was introduced in Corda Enterprise Network Manager 1.5 to enable the reissuing of node legal identity keys and certificates, allowing CENM to re-register a node (including a notary node) with a new certificate in the Network Map.
+For more information about this feature, contact [R3 support](https://www.r3.com/support/).
+{{< /note >}}

-# The Node
+## The Node

-Run by entities who wish to join the network, a node submits it’s Legal Identity to the Identity Manager for approval.
+Run by entities who wish to join the network, a node submits its Legal Identity to the Identity Manager for approval.
 On success, it will receive a PKI certificate linking that legal identity with its public key.
-It will then use that certificate to sign it’s Node Info (detailing it’s externally addressable location on the internet) and submit that to the Network Map.
+It will then use that certificate to sign it’s Node Info (detailing its externally addressable location on the internet) and submit that to the Network Map.